-Louis Armstrong Park.Louis Armstrong Park , also known as Congo Square, is a 32-acre park in the Tremé neighborhood.
+Louis Armstrong Park, also known as Congo Square, is a 31-acre park in the Tremé neighborhood.
 This historic site is where the slave population gathered on Sunday to sing, dance, and trade.
 Take the time to read the informative plaques along its river walk.
 We recommend that you visit in the daytime unless you are attending a special evening event.
-If in New Orleans during the week, check out Jazz in the Park on Thursday evenings.
+If in New Orleans during the week, check out Jazz in the Park, a free event, on Thursday evenings.

-17. Watch the sunset at The Fly.
+15. Free: Watch the sunset at The Fly

-19. Window shopping
+17. Free: Window shopping